tomcatmwi/ValidatorJSChain/README.md

 Note that `sanitized` will only contain values that have been validated before.
 If you moved the state validator section before the country validators, `sanitized` would not have a `.country` node.
 If you want to validate your value against the user's raw input, you don't need `sanitized`.

+Conditionals cannot be nested.
+An `.endif()` clears all conditions set previously.

 ## Custom validators and sanitizers

 User-defined validators and sanitizers can be created using the `.custom()` and `.customSanitizer()` methods.